Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model

-PoTD converts rationales from CoT format into PoT format, formulating the reasoning process into a Python program and sending it to an extra Python interpreter to generate the final answer.
-This method transfers numerical computation from SLMs to a Python interpreter, avoiding calculation errors.
-Additionally, by extracting key points of the question, KPDD-PoT implicitly enhances the SLMs' understanding of the question, thereby improving their overall mathematical reasoning capabilities.
+PoTD turns CoT rationales into Python code and uses a Python interpreter for final answers, avoiding calculation errors.
+KPDD-PoT also enhances question understanding, improving overall reasoning performance.

 \item \textbf{Strong Transferability of KPDD:} KPDD exhibits strong transferability.
 The distillation dataset of KPDD is constructed based on the GSM8K training dataset, and we evaluate our SLMs on several mathematical reasoning datasets, including the GSM8K test dataset, ASDiv dataset, SVAMP dataset, and MultiArith dataset.
 Our experimental results show that KPDD not only achieves good reasoning performance on the GSM8K test dataset but also performs well on the ASDiv, SVAMP, and MultiArith datasets.
 These results demonstrate that KPDD has strong transferability and further corroborate that SLMs do not improve their reasoning performance through data leakage. \end{enumerate}